Starting with custom wood flooring

 If planning a custom design, it’s easy to carry out this process by exchanging images and ideas via e-mail.
 Once the general parameters and budget have been established, the wood floor designers will create preliminary sketches for discussion, possible revision and final working drawings.
 Read more about custom design..

-1. Size (discounting possible economies of scale);
+- Size (discounting possible economies of scale);

-2. Complexity of design (detail of imagery, size of elements);
+- The complexity of design (detail of imagery, size of elements);

-3. Cost of selected materials;
+- Cost of selected materials;

-4. Delivery, and installation costs and complexity; and
+- Delivery, and installation costs and complexity; and

-5. Schedule (rushing incurs increased expenses).
+- Schedule (rushing incurs increased expenses).

 Design Considerations

-It is common to use the natural colors of the various media rather than relying on stain to impart color.
+It is common to use the natural colors of various media rather than relying on stains to impart color.
 Check the wood selection.
 If the existing color of the wood is used, the whole floor can be sanded at once and then finished with a clear finish.
 It is more complicated to stain the field with a dark stain and the border with a natural stain, and it also may create a dilemma the next time the floor is sanded.

-pattern with a design that is equally or more complicated.
+The field pattern must also be complementary to the room.
+Most border designs work very well with plank or parquet.
+However, care must be taken not to border a relatively complex parquet pattern with an equally or more complicated design.
 The border defines the field, so it should contrast to some extent.
 A complicated border calls for a less intricate field, and vice versa.

 The field dimensions should work out so that the outside edges of the field and apron finish with half or whole repetitions of the pattern.
 Finishing with partial pieces would not be pleasing to the eye.